stephaned68/COlib/README.md

 - The script has been re-worked and all the useful and not so useful functions have been documented.

 ## Version 1.00
+- Initial release of the script

+# Commands

 All the following chat commands require that a single token is selected by the user who invokes it